 Certificate of Eligibility

-The COE is regulated by the Immigration Services Agency of Japan, and their official website says it can take up to one to three months to approve after you’ve sent in all the required documents.
+The COE is regulated by the Immigration Services Agency of Japan, and its official website says it can take one to three months to approve after you’ve sent in all the required documents.

 I’d say it actually can be processed much quicker, as my COE was given to me two weeks after I applied.
-Once again it depends on your sponsor, and I know cases of COE’s and visa’s being expedited.
-Check out more about the COE process here.
+Once again, it depends on your sponsor, and I know cases of COEs and visas being expedited.

 Visa